The broken gold chain sitting in your bathroom drawer. The bent ring from a marriage that ended years ago.

 When you bring gold to a reputable buyer, here's what happens: it gets weighed and tested.
 That's it.
 The buyer figures out how many grams you have and what karat it is, then does the math against that day's spot price.

-Your jewelry's condition doesn't enter into that calculation at all.
-A bent ring is still a ring.
 A broken clasp on a necklace doesn't reduce the gold content.
 Missing stones actually don't change the gold value much either, since stones aren't gold and aren't priced that way.

 The exception would be if a piece has gemstone value that goes beyond its metal weight.
 An antique ring in perfect condition with certified diamonds might be worth more intact than melted.
 But for most everyday gold jewelry, no appraiser is going to pay you extra because the prongs are straight.